The documents page is where you find documents associated with a project

 Closed padlock: The document is locked to editing.
 If someone else locked it, you will not see the edit actions.
 Hover over the padlock with the mouse, and you will see who locked the document.
 You can unlock a document by clicking on the padlock - it will show a confirmation dialog though.

 Size: The total file size of the document or folder.

-Published: A checkbox indicating whether the document is accessible in the support center or not ('publishing' it for anyone to read).
+Published: A checkbox indicating whether the document is accessible in the support center or not ('publishing' it for anyone to read if not restricted by access permissions).
 Clicking on the checkbox publishes the document to the support center for the project.
 Be careful to not publish sensitive documents!!